bialx/chess/README.md

 MENU
 ------------

 Menu -> 1.
-Use hard-coded url of a player on lichess to provide stats on the differents opening played by the player.
-Provide:
+Use hard-coded url of a player on lichess to provide stats on the differents opening played by the player

                -> most played opening

                -> best/worst opening in term of win ratio